KeyanGootkin/GCS-Benchmarking/README.md

 A python script which creates/updates eUCLID.
 In addition, gcs_analysis.py will calculate the spread in measurements of the same CME and saves these results as histograms and scatterplots in a path named "figdir" which must be specified.
 This is useful in understanding the errors in the CME measurement process, and getting a sense of how accurate the measurements used are.

+#### all_cmes.txt

+A text file containing a list of dates and times of 2011 historic CMEs which are suitable for measurement and useable for eUCLID.
+The criteria for making this list was having a half width of over 30 degrees and a velocity of over 400 km/s.

 #### carrots.txt

 List of Carrington rotation start times, in seconds since the beginning of the unix epoch.
 Used for conversion from Carrington coordinates to Stonyhurst coordinates.